na-na-hi/renget/archive/CharacterProvider-Quick-Replies.md

 ##### **Info:**
 These prompts modify your messages with OOC requests. `Quick Replies` insert selected prompts in your message with a press of a button and send it.

+> **Comment:** Quick Replies with pre-made prompts is a great way to pace your story.
+You can stop and focus on a dialog with a certain character, or request a short visual/sensory information.

 ##### How do I use Quick Replies?
 Open the `Extentions` tab in SillyTavern's interface, click on the `Quick Reply` menu, and select `Enable Quick Replies`.
 Then type in a number of buttons and insert the promts you want.
 You can also download the presets below.
 These files include all actions with a special button to quickly switch between the 'Sexual' and 'Casual' presets.